About the Host School

 I was born in Lansing, Michigan, in the northern part of America.
 Before coming to the Fuyang AP Center, I worked at the Fuyang High School as an ESL teacher.
 I also worked as the administrator managing the summer camp for Fuyang High School.
 My degree is in Ancient Chinese and Roman History.
 I came to China to learn the language, and I am now quite fluent.

 I instruct one of the senior-one classes, as well as all of the senior-three students in English.
-I see my role in instructing the senior ones students as well as creating a bridge between Chinese and western learning methods.
+I see my role in instructing the senior one students as well as creating a bridge between Chinese and western learning methods.
 The students are studying pre-academic English for the first time in an all-English environment, therefore the need for proper study habits, such as taking notes, is paramount.
 This class is of an entirely different animal from the senior threes.
 The senior-three students focus on studying for TOEFL and SAT at the start of the year.
 After the testing is over and college applications are completed the curriculum changes dramatically.
 I instruct these students in culture, creativity, and university life.
-It is the role of the teacher to round out the curriculum and prepare students for life in the west.
+It is the role of the teacher to round out the curriculum and prepare students for life in the West.

-Currently my life is chaos.
 In addition to teaching 20 periods a week, I am nearing the end of a M.A.
 Degree in Education Administration.
 School and the M.A. classes keep me quite busy.
 When I do have free time, I usually spend it with my girlfriend, go to restaurants and clubs, or can be seen running along the boardwalk in Fuyang.
 I recently ran in the Hangzhou Marathon.
 I like good eating as well, and know all of the good places to eat in town.